Old Vanity Fair property gets new tenants

 Of the 100,000 square foot facility they will be moving into, McNeil Technologies will only be using less than half of that space.
 The other half, about 55,000 square feet, will be available for lease.

-“We have been in discussion with other businesses already to help them fill that space,” Director of Business Development in Jackson County Zach Gilmore said.
+“We have been in discussion with other businesses already to help them fill that space,” Jackson County Director of Business Development Zach Gilmore said.

 This addition won’t only be bringing jobs to the area, but it will also be taking care of the old building.